 - Espresso machine.
-I got spoiled having one in other Airbnbs in France and Portugal and can’t live without one now.
-Really generous hosts even provide a starter pack of pods.
+I got spoiled having one in other Airbnbs in France and Portugal and can’t live without it now.
+Usually hosts provide a starter pack of capsules.

 - Superhost.
 Somewhat optional, but it’s reassuring to have a host vetted by Airbnb to be extra responsive and reliable.

 - Real bed.
 More of a nice-to-have, but many studios just have a sofa bed.